elecfreaks/learn-en/microbitKit/basic_kit/basic_kit_case_01.md

 ![](./images/Fmowi1n.jpg)

-- **Note**：The switch on basic:bit must be shifted to P0 end, or the buzzer onboard will be connected to P0 port.
+***Note：*** The switch on basic:bit must be shifted to P0 end, or the buzzer onboard will be connected to P0 port.

 ## Software